LabKey/wnprc-modules/docker/README.md

 ## Loading a Database Backup Using the Script

 Along with the Docker-specific utilities in this folder, there is a (Bash-only) script to restore a database backup into a local Docker container: **load_database_backup.sh**.
 By default, this script will download the latest backup from the production server (assumed to have been created the same day at 1AM) and restore that backup into a PostgreSQL container as defined in the docker-compose.yml and .env files in this folder.
+Depending on resource on local machine or server, it is possible to increase the number of processors for the restore process.
+Change the number in line 132 right after -j option, by default is set to 4 processes.

 The script has very few options, as shown in these examples:
 ```bash